 (4) Procurement, Production and Supply

 Our key production sites are located in Japan, and we supply products to customers in and outside Japan.
-As such, earthquakes, floods or other natural disasters, acts of terrorism, unavoidable events like infectious disease outbreaks or other such accidents occurring in Japan could cause interruptions in production that, if not promptly resolved, could delay the supply of products to customers.
+As such, earthquakes, typhoons, heavy rains, floods or other natural disasters, acts of terrorism, unavoidable events like infectious disease outbreaks or other such accidents occurring in Japan could cause interruptions in production that, if not promptly resolved, could delay the supply of products to customers.
 Furthermore, the stable supply of components and such provided by suppliers is indispensable to stable production.
 Therefore, in addition to the risk of disasters, accidents or other similar events, delays in component procurement due to the worsening of a supplier’s business conditions, demand that exceeds supply capabilities arising from the expansion of the semiconductor market or similar factors could result in delays in the supply of products to customers and affect our business performance.

-(7) Laws and Regulations
+(8) Laws and Regulations

 We operate globally and are therefore subject to the various laws and regulations of the countries and regions where we do business, including those regarding imports and exports, the environment, competition, labor, corruption, bribery and transfer pricing taxation.
 We strive to ensure compliance with such laws and regulations.
 However, violations of such laws or regulations could result in consequences such as diminished public confidence in us, fines, liability for damages or restrictions on business activities.
 Furthermore, national security policies of countries and unanticipated future legal amendments or tightening of regulations could, if not appropriately responded to, result in liability for costs related to such response or restrictions on business activities, or otherwise affect our business performance.

-(8) Intellectual Property Rights
+(9) Intellectual Property Rights

 Our products are based on the integration of numerous leading-edge technologies.
 Obtaining and legally protecting our intellectual property rights and preventing infringements of such rights by third parties are crucial to differentiating and reinforcing the competitiveness of our products.
 Infringements by us of the intellectual property rights of third parties could lead to restrictions on the production and sale of our products or liability for damages, or otherwise affect our business performance.

-(9) Information Security
+(10) Information Security

 Together with seeking organizational reinforcement such as by creating a dedicated department centered on the Information Security Committee, we are building an information security system based on global standards, by conducting security assessments by external experts.
 In addition, beside technological aspects such as the introduction of an anomaly detection system in preparation for the occurrence of incidents, we are also taking measures from operational aspects, such as establishing globally standardized rules and regulations for information management and guidelines for response during the occurrence of incidents.

-(10) Human Resources
+(11) Human Resources

-Securing and developing diverse human resources in and outside Japan and the practice of diversity and inclusion are crucial to the continued innovation and growth of our global businesses.
+Securing and developing diverse human resources in and outside Japan and the practice of diversity, equity and inclusion are crucial to the continued innovation and growth of our global businesses.
 The inability to recruit and retain the necessary human resources on an ongoing basis or the inability to create an environment where human resources with diverse values and expertise can apply their individualities can lead to diminished product development capability or customer support quality.

 We believe that our employees are the source of ongoing value creation and that increasing employee engagement is one of the most important factors in increasing corporate value.
 Specifically, we undertake measures such as the sharing of direction by top management through regular employee meetings, the building of plans to continuously develop next-generation human resources, the visualization of employee career paths, and the provision of attractive remuneration and benefits.
 We are also advancing ongoing measures to improve work environments as well as health and productivity management, including steps to prevent excessively long work hours and workplace harassment.

-Our businesses are influenced by many factors, including the global and regional political conditions, economic conditions, financial and stock markets, commodity and real estate markets, foreign exchange rates, the success or failure of corporate acquisitions, major lawsuits, and competition over standardization, pandemics, earthquakes, typhoons, heavy rains, floods and other natural disasters in the countries and regions we operate in.
+Our businesses are influenced by many factors, including political conditions, social unrest, economic conditions, financial and stock markets, foreign exchange rates, the success or failure of corporate acquisitions, major lawsuits, competition over standardization, pandemics, earthquakes, typhoons, heavy rains, floods and other natural disasters in the countries and regions we operate in.
 Such factors could affect our business performance, and we proactively take the necessary measures to counter such risks.